DataDog/hiring-engineers/answers.md

+Submitted by Trevor Veralrud

 # Challenge Answers

 Below are the answers to the Support Engineer challenge.
-It was really fun getting to dive in and figure out how everything worked!
+I may be a little verbose in my answers, but that's so you can assess my thinking process, understanding, and personality a bit better.

 ## Level 1 - Collecting Data